Midsummer in Gothenburg

 Enjoy a festive midsummer and head out to one of the castles near Gothenburg.
 Here you can celebrate all day long with wreath binding, dance around the maypole and children's activities.

-Bring the whole family and enjoy a Swedish midsummer at Tjolöholm Castle on June 21-22.
-Dance around the maypole and enjoy performances.
-There are also rides and a bouncy castle for children.
-The festivities take place from 12:00 to 16:00 on June 21 and from 13:00 to 16:00 on June 22.
+Bring the whole family and enjoy a Swedish midsummer at Tjolöholm Castle on June 20-21.
+Dance around the maypole and enjoy performances for all ages.
+The festivities take place from 12:00 to 16:00 on June 20 and from 13:00 to 16:00 on June 21.

 Gunnebo House and Gardens